 (3) After receiving the report of the CEO on the proposed amendment or revocation the Minister may amend or refuse to amend, or may revoke, the approval.

-[Regulation 18E inserted in Gazette 5 Dec 2013 p.
+[Regulation 18E inserted: Gazette 5 Dec 2013 p.
 5696.]

 18F.
 Effect of breach of condition or revocation of approval